phalcon/blog/_posts/2017-03-02-building-the-new-phalcon-website-bootstrap-part-2.md

 #### `initRoutes()`
 The routes configuration is located in our `config.php` file (located at `app/config`).
 This method sets up the routes (including 404) as well as the middleware stack.

-Note that this method is overriden and replaced by an empty one for our CLI application, since CLI applications do not use routes.
+Note that this method is overridden and replaced by an empty one for our CLI application, since CLI applications do not use routes.

 The configuration array looks something like this: